, ,

 My dear fellow believers in the Lord Jesus Christ,

-Over the last few weeks we studied from the Word of God some of the attributes of God.
-There was his sovereignty, his glory, and then his holiness.
-Next week we will hear about his faithfulness.
-Today we hear about his love.
+Over the last few Sundays, we learned more about the attributes of God.
+We discussed His sovereignty, glory, holiness, and justice.
+Next week we will hear about His faithfulness.
+Today we learn about His love.

-“… one only, living, and true God, who is infinite in being and perfection, a most pure spirit, or passions; immutable, immense, eternal, incomprehensible, almighty, most wise, most holy, most free, most absolute; working all things according to the counsel of His own immutable and most righteous will, for His own glory; most loving, gracious, merciful, long-suffering, abundant in goodness and truth, forgiving iniquity, transgression, and sin; the rewarder of them that diligently seek Him; and withal, most just, and terrible in His judgments, hating all sin, and who will by no means clear the guilty.”
+“… one only, living, and true God, who is infinite in being and perfection, a most pure spirit, or passions; immutable, immense, eternal…most loving, gracious, merciful, long-suffering, abundant in goodness and truth, forgiving iniquity, transgression, and sin; the rewarder of them that diligently seek Him”

-This is enormously comforting for God’s people, because God will always be what He is.
+This is enormously comforting for God’s people, because God is always what He is.
 As He revealed Himself in Scripture so He will be into all eternity.
-There never any time that God will surprise us be being more just and more holy, or more righteous, or more filled with hatred over sin than He was in the time of Noah, or Sodom and Gomorrah, or in the time of David, or when He gave his only Son to be crucified.
-When He will send Jesus Christ to judge the living and the dead, those who stand before his throne will know Him as He revealed Himself at the first time to Adam.
-No surprises.
+There are no surprises with God.
+There will never be a time that God will shock us by being more just and more holy.
+He will not be more righteous than He was in the time of Noah.
+He was not more filled with hatred over sin than in the time of Sodom and Gomorrah.
+This is true also in the time of David, or when He gave his only Son to be crucified.
+When Jesus Christ comes, He will judge the living and the dead.
+Those who stand before his throne will know Him.
+They will recognize how He revealed Himself to Adam at first.
+No new personas or attributes.

 What else do we have to proclaim other than Jesus Christ and Him crucified.
-If He was not crucified, we would have no Gospel.
-Therefore we need to talk about why He was crucified.
+Indeed, God loves the world very much.
+He gave His only begotten Son.
+Whoever believes in Him will not perish.
+They will have eternal life.
+If Christ was not crucified, we would have no Gospel.
+Therefore, we need to know why He was crucified.
 Further we need to tell why He was crucified.
-We need to tell what difference it makes for those who believe in Him, whom God raised from the dead after He paid the penalty of our sin.
+We need to explain to others the difference it makes for those who believe in Him.
+God raised Him from the dead after He paid the penalty of our sin.

-What better person to go to hear about this than John – he who was first called with his brother, James, Sons of Thunder (Mark 3:17).
+Who better to hear about this than John?
+He was first called with his brother, James.
+They were the Sons of Thunder (Mark 3:17).
 They were probably people with a certain amount of volatility and disruptiveness.
 John once asked the Lord when the people of Samaria did not want to receive them and Jesus:

 “Lord, do you want us to call fire down from heaven to destroy them?”
 (Luke 9:54, NIV)

-Somewhere along the line in his walk with Jesus, John became known as the apostle of love – just read his epistles and you will understand.
+Somewhere along his walk with Jesus, John became known as the apostle of love.
+Read his epistles and you will understand.
 So, let’s go to the chapter we read earlier on.

 God is love

-John speaks of God’s love and our love towards one another 43 times in this letter, of which 32 times between 4:7 and 5:3.
+John mentions God’s love and our love towards one another 43 times in this letter.
+He specifically speaks of it 32 times between 4:7 and 5:3.

 John states:

 Dear friends, let us love one another, for love comes from God.
 Everyone who loves has been born of God and knows God.
-(1 John 4:7, NIV)
+(1 John 4:7)

 The next verse:

 Whoever does not love does not know God, because God is love.
-(1 John 4:8, NIV)
+(1 John 4:8)

-God is the source of love, because just as He is holy, powerful just, faithful and righteous, so He is love.
-This has nothing to do with a sentimental expression of being lovely.
+God is the source of love.
+Just as He is holy, powerful, just, faithful, and righteous, He is also love personified.
+This has nothing to do with a sentimental expression of being lovely, winsome, and kind.

 The very definition of what love is, is impossible without God.
-Platonic affection or worldly kindness has no reference point to describe love, just as today’s reference point to justice, or ethics, or right or wrong, is futile and meaningless if it not based on some external know to man; we just do not have the capacity to define these things based on our own standards.
-It is the standard of God and his Law, or the meaning of all these thing is open for subjective interpretation.
-It is exactly because of this dilemma of man that he finds himself in a bind, and therefore calls out for toleration, an admission that without God there is just not absolutes.
+Platonic affection or worldly kindness has no reference point to describe love.
+Today’s reference point to justice, ethics, or right or wrong is futile and meaningless without someone external known to man.
+We just do not have the capacity to define these things measured by our own standards.
+It is the standard of God and his Law.
+Otherwise, the meaning of all these things is open for subjective interpretation.
+This is precisely why man finds himself in a bind.
+He calls out for toleration.
+This is an admission that without God there are no absolutes.

 No one other than God knows love, because He is love.
-He loves; we can at it noblest point only be kind and considerate to one another, but in doing so we still need God’s standard.
-Hitler though he was kind to the German people be killing off 6 million Jews.
-Dr Philip Nitschke is of the mind that it is kind to administer euthanasia to certain people, while other so-called atheists of our day think it is kind to certain parents who cannot afford more children to administer abortion even in partial birth.
+He loves; we can at the noblest point only be kind and considerate to one another.
+In doing so we still need God’s standard.
+Hitler thought he was kind to the German people be killing off 6 million Jews.
+Dr Philip Nitschke was of the mind that it is kind to administer euthanasia to certain people.
+Other atheists of our day think it is kind to certain parents who cannot afford more children to administer abortion, even in partial birth.

 But John states, “God is love.”
-He defines love, demonstrates what love is, and makes it possible to love one another.
-Who is born of God, and John knows about this birth by the Spirit – just remember how he records the conversation between our Lord and Nicodemus – understands what love is.
-Without this birth we cannot even see, or perceive, or understand the kingdom of God and what it is about.
-But by being born of God, we understand what love is: it should therefore not surprise the world if Christians really love one another – in fact, not loving one another is a sign that we do not know God.
+God defines love, demonstrates what love is, and makes it possible to love one another.
+Anyone born of God understands what love is.
+John knows about this birth by the Spirit.
+Remember how he records the conversation between our Lord and Nicodemus.
+Without this birth from heaven, we cannot even see the kingdom of God.
+We cannot perceive or understand what it is about.
+Because we are born of God, we can understand what love is.
+The world should not be surprised if Christians truly love one another.
+Not loving one another indicates that we do not know God.

 God’s love demonstrated